SuksesTA/SIM7600G-Test/README.md

 - **GPS Tracking:** Retrieves GPS coordinates using the SIM7600G module.
 - **DHT22 Sensor:** Reads temperature and humidity data from a DHT22 sensor.
+- **MPU6050 Sensor:** Reads Gyroscope and Accelerometer data from a MPU6050 sensor.
 - **MQTT Communication:** Publishes GPS and sensor data to an MQTT broker.
 - **OLED Display:** Displays GPS coordinates and sensor readings on an OLED screen.
 - **Data Logging:** Saves GPS coordinates to a file for offline access.